Collie Buddz: Self-titled album (2007)

 Buddz is well known for his 2007 hit "Blind to You" and performing the song on stage with a guest from the audience who he calls on stage to sing the "Third Verse".
-One of his more memorable on stage guests was a man he dubbed "Big Jerry" who he brought on stage during Cali Roots X.
+One of his more memorable on-stage guests was a man he dubbed "Big Jerry," whom he brought on stage during Cali Roots X.

-After his debut album, Buddz launched his own record label 'Harper Digital Entertainment'.
+After his debut album, Buddz launched his own record label, Harper Digital Entertainment.

-Touring and EP's
+Touring and EP's (2008–2015)

 In 2008, he performed his song "S.O.S." on WWE The Music, Vol. 8 as the entrance theme for wrestler Kofi Kingston.
 He also appeared in a 2009 remix of Kid Cudi's single "Day 'n' Nite".

 Buddz released his first EP, Playback on July 12, 2012.
 It featured eight tracks with different producers such as Baby Dee Beats, Green Lion, Homegrown Kush, Seani B, Star Kutt, Supa Dups, and TJ Records.

 In 2013, he was a featured act with Rebelution, Matisyahu, and Zion Thompson of The Green on the Good Vibes Tour.
 Buddz' festival appearances include Lollapalooza, Outside Lands, Hot 97 Summer Jam, Reggae on the Rocks, California Roots Music and Arts Festival, UCLA JazzReggae, Seattle City Arts festival, Manifestivus, and the Marley Family's 9 Mile Music Festival, among others.

-Buddz released his second EP, Blue Dreamz on May 1, 2015, which featured seven new tracks.
+Buddz released his second EP, Blue Dreamz on September 4, 2015, which featured seven new tracks.

-Good Life and Hybrid
+Good Life (2017) and Hybrid (2019)

-He released his third studio album Good Life on May 19, 2017 via Harper Digital Entertainment.
+He released his second studio LP album Good Life on May 19, 2017 via Harper Digital Entertainment.
 It features guest appearances from Snoop Dogg, Jody Highroller (AKA Riff Raff), Kat Dahlia, Kreesha Turner, and P-Lo.
 The album peaked at #1 on the US Billboard Reggae Albums chart and #29 on the Independent Albums chart.

-His third studio album Hybrid, which released on May 24, 2019 via Harper Digital topped the Billboard reggae albums chart, #70 on the Billboard 200 and #20 on the Independent Albums chart.
+His third studio album Hybrid with 10-tracks, which released on May 24, 2019 via Harper Digital and Ineffable Records.
+The album topped the Billboard reggae albums chart, #70 on the Billboard 200 and #20 on the Independent Albums chart.
 The album features special guests, B Young, Dizzy Wright, Johnny Cosmic, Russ, Stonebwoy and Tech N9ne.